-• Clogs vents (fans, heat sinks, power supplies, etc.) which leads to over heating
+• Clogs vents (fans, heat sinks, power supplies, etc.) which leads to over heating and eventually hardware failures.

 • Dust can hold moisture, moisture can cause short circuits, which means you can say goodbye to the computer eventually.

 • Laptops often overheat due to dust clogged in it's CPU heat sink.